 NSF limits salary compensation for senior project personnel to no more than 2 months of their regular salary in any one year.
 GMU defines a year from the beginning of the academic year until the start of the next, beginning August 25th.
 This limit includes salary received from all NSF funded grants.
 Additional details are available at NSF’s Senior Project Personnel Salaries Policy.

 The NSF decision to support or not to support a proposed project is based to a considerable extent upon its evaluation of the proposed PI/PD and any identified Co-PI/Co-PD’s knowledge of the field of study and his/her capabilities to conduct the project in an efficient and productive manner.
 The named PI/PD (and Co-PI/Co-PD) should be continuously responsible for the conduct of the project and be closely involved with the effort.
-If the PI/PD or Co-PI/Co-PD plans to or becomes aware that he/she will: (i) devote substantially less effort to the project than anticipated in the approved proposal; (ii) sever his/her connection with the grantee organization; or (iii) otherwise relinquish active direction of the project, please contact the Post Award Research Administrator.
+If the PI/PD or Co-PI/Co-PD plans to or becomes aware that he/she will: (i) devote substantially less effort to the project than anticipated in the approved proposal; (ii) sever his/her connection with the grantee organization; or (iii) otherwise relinquish active direction of the project, please initiate a modification request in RAMP.
 More information can be obtained at PAPPG Chapter VII B2.

 Notification Requirements Regarding Harassment and Sexual Assault: